 I am not convinced that the method helps to elucidate the underlying biology.
 I understand that the latent structure might uncover interesting biology but I would never use this method to learn biology.
 Rather, I would use cluster analysis or unsupervised learning methods.

 In the previous version of the manuscript we did not compare the biological enrichment of the various methods that were used.
-However, based on the reviewers comments, we extensively explored this area, using multiple cancer multi-omics datasets, multiple gene-set databases with both unsupervised and supervised integrative methods that can perform variable selection.
+However, based on the reviewers’ comments, we extensively explored this area, using multiple cancer multi-omics datasets, multiple gene-set databases with both unsupervised and supervised integrative methods that can perform variable selection.
 We demonstrate that our method outperforms unsupervised methods with respect to biological enrichment thus elucidating more known biology.
 In the human breast cancer study, we show that DIABLO can also detect novel biomarkers that have not been previously associated with breast cancer.

 We also researched the literature to give an overview of the current state in integrative methods either supervised or unsupervised, and with or without variable selection, to highlight where the gaps are in terms of methods development (see Supplementary Fig. 1).
 In the revised version of the manuscript we have included unsupervised methods used for multi-omics data integration as well as supervised multi-step approaches.